Erkan-Yilmaz/Gridcoin-tasks/README.md

 ***

 How can you help ?
-* Marketing tasks are probably the easiest starting point,
+* marketing tasks are probably the easiest starting point
+* see also categories: [help wanted](https://github.com/Erkan-Yilmaz/Gridcoin-tasks/labels/help%20wanted) and [more feedback needed](https://github.com/Erkan-Yilmaz/Gridcoin-tasks/labels/more%20feedback%20needed)
-* but every other task also needs input:
+* every other task also needs input:
-  * read them and comment your thoughts.
-Others will pick up from there.
+  * read them and comment your thoughts, others will pick up from there.

 ***